-Open-source choices are good and can even match commercial tools, but you should know that using open-source monitoring requires a high level of involvement with the tool, which may not suit your needs.
-For one, open source requires a significant investment in time and resources to learn, install, configure, and use.
-Features may have to be built with the help of community support or an in-house IT team.
-The second consideration is security, which becomes an issue if your enterprise has strict security guidelines.
-Immediate custom fixes may not be available unless you spend time developing them.
-Or there could be instances when major security flaws aren’t discovered in the auditing process.
+Open-source monitoring solutions often require a significant investment in time and resources.
+Missing features may have to be built with the help of community support or an in-house IT team.
+The second consideration is security, which may become an issue, depending on the tool you select and your enterprise’s security guidelines.
+Additionally, immediate custom fixes may not be available unless you spend time developing and maintaining them yourself.

-When we need a monitoring tool that is easy to install, supports monitoring and reporting out of the box, we like SolarWinds® Network Performance Monitor (NPM).
+When we need a network monitoring tool that is easy to install, and supports monitoring and reporting out of the box, we like SolarWinds® Network Performance Monitor (NPM).
 NPM acts as a single pane of glass to provide complete and comprehensive network monitoring capabilities that complement some of the essential free tools you may already use.

-What’s on my list?
+What’s on the list?

 If you have the time to invest in learning and mastering this tool, Nagios Core offers good network monitoring capabilities.

 Cacti® is another of the monitoring warhorses that has endured as a go-to for network monitoring needs.
 It allows you to collect data from almost any network element, including routing and switching systems as well as firewalls, and put that data into robust graphs.
 If you have a device, it’s possible that Cacti’s active community of developers has created a monitoring template for it.